pypeit/PypeIt/doc/pypit_file.rst

 ==============

 PYPIT includes a simple script -- pypit_pypfiles --
-which will take an input 'master' .pypit file and generate a set of reduction files, one per setup grouping.
+which will take an input instrument .pypit file and generate a set of custom reduction files, one per setup grouping.
 Each setup grouping has a unique instrument configuration except detector (indeed, it groups together all of the detectors).
 See :ref:`groupings` for further details.